stefan-jansen/machine-learning-for-trading/14_working_with_text_data/README.md

 The notebook [document_term_matrix](03_document_term_matrix.ipynb) demonstrate usage and configuration.

-## Text classification and sentiment analysis
+## NLP for trading: text classification and sentiment analysis

 Once text data has been converted into numerical features using the natural language processing techniques discussed in the previous sections, text classification works just like any other classification task.